 With the technical and development help of LimeChain, Mogul built an integrated film investment and production platform.
 From project selection, investment, to production – Mogul’s reach and impact extends to every touchpoint of the film production process.
 They act both a disruptor and a facilitator reshaping how movie-making can be more effective and empowering.

 Mogul is a great practical example of how Blockchain technology could be used for raising capital on one side and for long-term investment purposes on the other side.
 The whole algorithm behind Mogul is built in such a way so that investors are incentivized to keep their invested shares longer for greater dividends, while filmmakers are able to find a sustainable source of investments for their projects.
 And all this – with a layer of transparency added by the Blockchain.

 Here is more about Mogul’s blockchain project.

 AdEx – a platform to connect publishers and advertisers without intermediaries

 AdEx is another brilliant Blockchain-native company.
 They built a platform based on Ethereum, that directly connects advertisers with publishers.
 By using the platform, users have access to real-time reporting and benefit from payments per impression with no withdrawal threshold for publishers.
 AdEx platform is a real breakthrough for the advertising industry since advertisers pay for real traffic only while publishers earn more revenue for their ad space.
 Even more excitingly, AdEx platform does not store any user data.

-Find out more about AdEx and their platform directly on their website here.
+Find out more about AdEx and its platform directly on their website.